-There are 4 MARAC meetings regularly held in Somerset, these are Sedgemoor, Taunton/West Somerset, South Somerset and Mendip.
+There are 4 MARAC meetings regularly held in Somerset, these are Sedgemoor, Taunton and West Somerset, South Somerset and Mendip.

 Each agency signed up to MARAC has a MARAC representative who attends meetings and is responsible for the actions of their agency.

 MARAC cases can be referred from any agency.
-A person would have to disclose they were a victim of domestic abuse.
+A professional will have to identify that someone is at risk of domestic abuse, whether the survivor discloses or in a professional’s judgement they believe they are.
 The perpetrator(s) should never be told of the MARAC process.

-A MARAC referral form should then be completed and sent to the local domestic abuse service as described at the ‘how to make a referral’ page
+A MARAC referral form should then be completed and sent to the local domestic abuse service as described on the how to make a referral page.

 In this time, the victim is assigned a dedicated Independent Domestic Violence Advisor (IDVA) who will make contact with the victim and represent them at a MARAC.
-The MARAC takes place and information is shared by agencies, who should ensure they are clear on the actions they can and will take, and by when to ensure the safety of the victim and their children/other dependents.
+The MARAC takes place and information is shared by agencies, who should ensure they are clear on the actions they can and will take, and by when to ensure the safety of the victim and their children and other dependents.

 Once the meeting is over the minutes are sent out to all agencies.